AD00 Policy on Policies

 This Policy also does not apply to operational policies and procedures that may be adopted pursuant to a University Policy or delegated authority but which are not sufficiently broad in scope or application as to require approval as required here.
 For example, this Policy does not apply to various operational procedures or forms to inform faculty, staff and students how to proceed with respect to various administrative processes such as admissions, registration, benefits, health, safety, research compliance, information technology, risk management and the like.
-As a further example, this Policy does not apply to Administrative Policies and Procedures.
+As a further example, this Policy does not apply to Academic Administrative Policies and Procedures.

 This Policy does not apply to governance documents such as the Bylaws and Standing Orders of the Trustees.

 This Policy does not apply to the policies and procedures of the University Faculty Senate.

 In deciding whether a particular policy or procedure is a University Policy that must be reviewed and adopted as required here, individuals may consult with the Office of the Vice President and General Counsel or the Vice President for Administration.

 A Responsible Official includes the President, members of the President’s Council, and an employee specifically delegated by such individuals to develop a University Policy.